jaBote/OpenHAB-python-HomeIO/README.md

 This code was born as a college project and has since been made clearer for the reader.

+The API DLL file `EngineIO.dll` has been included with permission from Home I/O development team.

 ### Currently included
 - Examples of light controls (as switches) in Living Room and Garage (rooms A and F in Home I/O, respectively)
 - Example of light control (as a dimmable light) in the Garden, with 2 ways of operation: